marcopaganini/pwned/README.md

 ## Converting the file to a SQLite3 database

+1. Make sure you have even more disk space.
+A 22GB text file becomes a 57GB database.
+You have been warned.

 1. Make sure your system has sqlite3 installed (on Debian and Debian-based systems like Ubuntu and Mint, use `sudo apt-get install sqlite3`).

 1. Unpack the passwords file.